-These attacks were caused by botnets (computers infected with malware and programmed to attack other installations with security vulnerabilities).
+These attacks were caused by networks of infected computers programmed to attack other sites (botnets).

-In March 2014, technology sites began reporting that over 162,000 legitimate WordPress sites had been hacked.
+In March 2014, technology sites reported that over 160,000+ WordPress-powered sites had been hacked.

 According to the Cnet report,

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

 As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

 When global attacks happen on WordPress sites, it’s natural for people to start asking just how safe and secure the WordPress platform is for running websites.

 WordPress is the world’s most used content management system making it an obvious target for hacking attempts.
 But should you really be concerned about WordPress as a secure web platform?

 In this article, you will learn some of the main reasons why you should definitely consider choosing WordPress if you are concerned about website security.